 Utilizing TCEQ Rider 7 funds, EPMPO will identify case studies of successful policies which promote urban infill and densification.
 Such policies will then be fed into a land use-transportation modeling platform to estimate urban development and travel patterns without such densification policies.
-The travel patterns resulting from such policy scenarios will then be used as input for emissions models using EPMPO's Regional Emissions Sketch Tool to estimate the resulting ozone precursor emissions of the different densification scenarios.
-EPMPO will contract with UrbanSim to support this task.
+The travel patterns resulting from such policy scenarios will then be used as input for emissions models using EPMPO's STEAM tool to estimate the resulting ozone precursor emissions of the different densification scenarios.
+The initial phase of the land use-transportation model will incorporate the El